nhs04/arzetna/README.md

 https://arzetna.onrender.com

 What I learned:
+- This was my first website project, where I gained hands-on experience building a fully functional web application.
 - Developing dynamic web applications using Node.js and Handlebars.js.
 - Working with frontend-backend integration to ensure user interaction.
 - Strengthening skills in CSS and HTML.